A common refrain from the head-shaving proponents among us sounds something like this:

-I experimented with shaving portions of sideburns that behaved unnaturally, and that had transformed into something more resembling plastic fiber optic cable than strands of human hair.
-I discovered the stubble that grew back in its stead was far more attractive to this pathogen than my pre-existing hair — a phenomenon echoed by many disappointed by their head shaving efforts.
+I experimented with shaving off portions of sideburns that behaved unnaturally, and that had transformed into something more resembling plastic fiber optic cable than strands of human hair.
+I discovered the stubble that grew back in its stead was far more attractive to this pathogen than my pre-existing hair — a phenomenon echoed by many disappointed by their head-shaving efforts.
 Morgellons appears to thrive both on and under skin that’s been compromised by shaving.
-I also discovered it’s entirely unnecessary to shave hair in an effort to restore hair to a more natural state or to treat the scalp itself.
+I also discovered it’s entirely unnecessary to shave the hair in an effort to restore it to a more natural state or to treat the scalp itself.

 Since publishing Medusa Revisited, I’ve moved out of a highly contaminated home environment into something more tolerable, and have found I can forgo my clay poultice step entirely, but that jar of French first aid is always at the ready when emergency strikes.

 Nowadays, I spray my scalp with an elixir the Morgellons organism simply cannot tolerate:

 I add 14 drops of NOW Essential Oil of Oregano and a drop or two of fractionated coconut oil to a 2oz spray bottle, shake, then top the bottle off with 70% rubbing alcohol.
 When I find the scent of oregano overwhelming I add a few drops of essential oil of cedarwood to balance out the nose.
 This potent mixture is thoroughly sprayed over entire scalp and sideburns.
 I apply this spray like I would hair dye by parting out sections of hair to expose the scalp – section by section – then vigorously massage into scalp to ensure follicle penetration.
 I rotate this mixture with NOW Essential Oil of Thyme and witch hazel (same proportions as above) as a preventative measure to keep this pathogen on its toes, vile as they are.